ocrosby/nvim/README.md

 Neovim is a customizable text and code editor based on the Vim text editor.
 Neovim aims to provide Vim’s fast and versatile user experience, but with enhanced extensibility, usability and features.

+## Getting Started

+Getting started with a custom neovim configuration is difficult.
+Looking through the various tutorials and articles out there I found that none did a good job of explaining what all this lua configuration junk was about, until I found [Neovim for Newbs](https://typecraft.dev/neovim-for-newbs).
+I would strongly recommend that anyone interested in customizing neovim read through that article and watch the videos that are linked in it.
+It is a great introduction to neovim configuration in lua.

 ## Directory Structure

 ```plaintext